 Tempered glass top gets dusty quickly/attracts debris from bare feet

 We always say that getting in shape doesn’t have to be expensive.
 Our top value gives you the most bang for your buck, if you can undergo a little bit of patience in getting to where you need to be.
 RENPHO syncs up to your Google Fit account, Apple Health, and a myriad of other apps that usually don’t hook up to body composition scales properly.
 Our favorite feature is that if you want to just weigh yourself, RENPHO will hold onto the remaining BMI data and ship it to your phone next time it’s connected.
 It showcases 11 different BMI metrics to give you a full health card, but be warned that its range is very limited.
 If you’re standing within a few feet of it, you’re good to go, but outside the room and it’s not going to work.
 Our only other complaint was that you can’t have multiple user profiles, but the wide range of supported devices and decent battery time more than make up for it.
+Make sure you also check our guide to the best bathroom scales.

 Wide range of supported devices and software capabilities